subreena/test_project/README.md

 # Teacher CoPilot

 **Description**: The primary goal of this project is to reduce the hectic workload of a teacher.
-Built on the MERN stack, this application serves as the frontend for the **Teacher CoPilot**, providing essential functionalities for creating, showing and storing the class routine, exam routine, duty roaster, exam committee and billing.
+Built on the MERN stack, this application serves as the **frontend** for the Teacher CoPilot, providing essential functionalities for creating, showing and storing the class routine, exam routine, duty roaster, exam committee and billing.

 ---